How to Evaluate Offers for Your First Job After College

 1. Decide Your "Good Job" Criteria

 Develop multifaceted, personal criteria for a good job so you have a filter to evaluate offers.
 Common factors are job content, the initial level of responsibility, prospects for advancement, training opportunities, salary, benefits, location, quality of potential supervision and organizational leadership, growth potential for that industry, corporate culture and corporate ethics/social responsibility.
-Decide how important various factors are to you, and what type of employer would match your criteria.
+Decide how important various factors are to you, what type of employer would match your criteria, and what job would be best for this first stage of your career.

 Be aware of red flags that may indicate the job could be a nightmare instead of a good first step in your career.